Using Docker

 Tips for Using Docker

-One thing to keep in mind is that you'll need to manually start Docker Desktop (or Docker Engine - if you have it installed and it isn't set to run automatically) and have it running in the background, before running 'docker' commands !
+One thing to keep in mind is that you'll need to manually start Rancher Desktop and have it running in the background, before running 'docker' commands !

 Tip: On Windows, you may find the output text colours are quite hard to read when running docker from the command line (powershell especially).
 You can use the flag --progress=plain if you encounter this issue.